Requirements for a processing-node quantum repeater on a real-world fiber grid: Results

 (3) We further investigate an abstract, platform-agnostic processing-node model.
 This model accounts for depolarizing noise in all gates and in photon emission, as well as amplitude-damping and phase-damping noise in the memory.
 It does not account for any platform-specific restrictions on topology, gate set or noise sources.
 Later on, we show that using the abstract model instead of hardware-specific models leads to an inaccurate picture of minimal hardware requirements.
 Even so, the abstract model can be valuable to study systems for which hardware-specific models are as of yet unavailable.
 Additionally, we note that the smaller number of hardware parameters in the abstract model as compared to the hardware-specific models means that the parameter space can be explored more efficiently, making it easier to, e.g., find minimal hardware parameters.

 To entangle two processing nodes, one can use different schemes for entanglement generation, and we here consider the so-called single-click~\cite{cabrillo1999creation} and double-click schemes~\cite{barrett2005efficient}.
 Both of these start with two distant nodes generating matter-photon entanglement and sending the photon to a heralding station.
 In the single (double)-click protocol, matter-matter entanglement is heralded by the detection of one (two) photons after interference.
 The trapped-ion nodes we investigate perform only double-click entanglement generation as single-click entanglement generation has not been realized for the type of trapped-ion devices we consider, i.e., trapped ions in a cavity.
 The color-center nodes and abstract nodes perform both single and double click.
-Our entanglement-generation models account for the following physical effects: \begin{itemize} \item Emission of the photon in the correct mode, modeled through a loss channel; \item Capture of the photon into the fiber, modeled through a loss channel; \item Photon frequency conversion, modeled through a loss channel; \item Photon absorption in fiber, modeled through a loss channel; \item Photon delay in fiber; \item Photon detection at the detector, modeled through a loss channel; \item Detector dark counts; \item Photon arrival at the detector at different times; \item Imperfect photon indistinguishability. \end{itemize}
+Our entanglement-generation models account for the following physical effects: \begin{itemize} \item Emission of the photon in the correct mode, modeled through a loss channel; \item Imperfect photon emission modeled through a depolarizing channel; \item Capture of the photon into the fiber, modeled through a loss channel; \item Photon frequency conversion, modeled through a loss channel (as a first-order approximation, we assume this is a noiseless process); \item Photon attenuation in fiber, modeled through a loss channel; \item Photon delay in fiber; \item Photon detection at the detector, modeled through a loss channel; \item Detector dark counts; \item Photon arrival at the detector at different times; \item Imperfect photon indistinguishability. \end{itemize} While photon attenuation losses depend on the characteristics (such as the length) of the fiber that is used to deploy a quantum network, the other losses depend only on the quantum hardware that is used.
+For convenience we collect all the hardware-related losses into a single parameter, called the photon detection probability excluding attenuation losses.

-The hardware parameters used in our models are based on quantum-networking experiments with NV centers (single-click~\cite{kalb2017entanglement, humphreys2018deterministic, pompili2021realization, hermans2022qubit} and double-click~\cite{bernien2013heralded, hensen2015loophole}), and trapped ions (double-click~\cite{tiprivate}). \\
+The hardware parameters used in our models are based on quantum-networking experiments with NV centers (single-click~\cite{kalb2017entanglement, humphreys2018deterministic, pompili2021realization, hermans2022qubit} and double-click~\cite{bernien2013heralded, hensen2015loophole}), and trapped ions (double-click~\cite{krutyanskiy2023}). \\